 Common Accidents That Could Lead To Paralysis

-Common accidents that could led to paralysis include road traffic accidents, public place accidents, and accidents at work.
+Common accidents that could lead to paralysis include road traffic accidents, public place accidents, and accidents at work.
 Below, we explain the duty of care you are owed in each situation and how a paralysis injury could be suffered if this duty is breached.

 Road Traffic Accidents

 All road users have a duty of care to ensure the safety of themselves and others when navigating the roads.
 They must also adhere to the Highway Code and the Road Traffic Act 1988 as part of their legal duty.
-Therefore, you could make a road traffic accident claim if another driver was negligent, resulting in an accident and paralysis injuries.
+Therefore, you could make a road traffic accident claim if another driver was negligent, resulting in an accident and paralysing injuries.
 For instance:

-• You may have been involved in a hit and run accident on a motorway with a negligent driver.
+- You may have been involved in a hit-and-run accident on a motorway with a negligent driver.
 Consequently, you could suffer severe neck injuries, PTSD and paralysis.

 Public Place Accidents

-Occupiers’ (those in control) of public spaces owe a duty of care to any visitors to their premises; as per the Occupiers’ Liability Act 1957, occupiers must take steps to ensure their premises are reasonably safe to use for their intended purposes.
+Occupiers (those in control) of public spaces owe a duty of care to any visitors to their premises; as per the Occupiers’ Liability Act 1957, occupiers must take steps to ensure their premises are reasonably safe to use for their intended purposes.
 Consequently, you could make a public liability claim if an occupier was negligent, resulting in your paralysis injuries.
 For example:

 Workplace Accidents

-Employers also owe a duty of care to their employees; under the Health and Safety at Work etc Act 1974, employers must take reasonable steps to ensure the safety of their employees and to prevent them from harm.
-If your employer was negligent resulting in your paralysis injuries, you could make an accident at work claim.
+Employers also owe a duty of care to their employees; under the Health and Safety at Work etc. Act 1974, employers must take reasonable steps to ensure the safety of their employees and to prevent them from harm.
+If your employer was negligent, resulting in your paralysis injuries, you could make an accident at work claim.
 To illustrate:

 To discuss your unique experience with one of our friendly advisors, please don’t hesitate to get in touch today.